MuseSystems/musebms/README.md

-Development of the MuseBMS is being conducted in plain sight, but currently access to the source code and related documentation are only offered on a "source available" basis under the terms of the ["Muse Systems Business Management System Software License Agreement v1.0"](LICENSE.md).
+Development of the MuseBMS is being conducted in plain sight, but currently access to the source code and related documentation are only offered on a "source available" basis under the terms of the ["Muse Systems Business Management System License Agreement v1.1"](LICENSE.md).

 The documentation for the project can be found at ["https://docs.muse.systems"](https://docs.muse.systems)